Frequently Asked Questions

 * Dismissal time will be 11:50 for AM Preschool and Kindergarten.

 ** Start of PM Preschool and Kindergarten will be delayed one hour.

 End-of-day dismissal times will not change.

 Students must be 14 years of age to obtain a work permit.
-A student may obtain a work permit application at all three middle schools, Centerville High School, Student Services Office or on-line at the Ohio Wage & Hour Bureau.
+A student may obtain a work permit application at all three middle schools, Centerville High School, Student Services Office or online at the Ohio Department of Commerce.

 The student must present in person a completed application when requesting a work permit.
 An application consists of parental permission/signature, pledge of employer and a physician's certificate (a copy of current athletic physical certification is acceptable).
 Proof of age in the form of a birth certificate, hospital certificate, birth affidavit or passport must be presented at the time of application.
 Driver’s licenses are not acceptable as proof of age in accordance with Ohio Wage & Hour regulations.